Background pattern

 You should consult your doctor or pharmacist immediately.

-If you have ingested an overdose, you should go to a medical center immediately, even if you do not notice the symptoms, as they often do not appear until 3 days after ingestion, even in cases of severe poisoning.
+If you have ingested an overdose, you should go to a medical center immediately, even if you do not notice symptoms, as they often do not appear until 3 days after ingestion of the overdose, even in cases of severe poisoning.

 The symptoms of overdose may be: dizziness, vomiting, loss of appetite, yellowing of the skin and eyes (jaundice), abdominal pain, and pancreatitis (inflammation of the pancreas).

-The treatment of overdose is more effective if it is initiated within 4 hours of medication ingestion.
+Treatment of overdose is more effective if started within 4 hours after ingestion of the medicine.

-In case of overdose or accidental ingestion, go to a medical center immediately or call the Toxicology Information Service (phone 91 562 04 20), indicating the medication and the amount ingested.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+In case of overdose or accidental ingestion, go to a medical center immediately or call the Toxicology Information Service (telephone 91 562 04 20), indicating the medicine and the amount ingested.
+It is recommended to take the package and the package leaflet of the medicine to the healthcare professional.

 If you forget to take Difenatil

-Do not take a double dose to compensate for the missed doses, simply take the missed dose when you remember, taking the next doses with the indicated spacing (at least 4 hours).
+Do not take a double dose to make up for forgotten doses, simply take the forgotten dose when you remember, taking the following doses with the indicated separation between doses in each case (at least 4 hours).

 Rare: may affect up to 1 in 1,000 people: